supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Fixes
  - Fixed the Last Played value not getting updated when launching a profile
  - Fixed the unmodded profile not launching when the Force SMAPI option was checked
+ - Fixed the white gear icon having a blank gap in it

 ## Core Update [v1.2.0] (Jan 8, 2023)
 A major update that focuses on core backend features of the program to improve user experience and make the program more reliable.